Top Six Things to do in Mexico’s Yucatan Peninsula

 Swim or dive in a cenote

-When you imagine a cenote, try not to be too specific as they range in size shape and looks.
-Some are linked to the ocean via underground caves and others are only fresh water.
+When you imagine a cenote, try not to be too specific as they range in size shape and look.
+Some are linked to the ocean via underground caves and others are only freshwater.
 However, one thing they all have in common is they are one of the best ways to cool off in the Yucatan Peninsula.

-Some of the popular cenote’s among both divers and swimmers are Dos Ojo’s, Gran Cenote and the Temple of Doom.
+Some of the popular cenotes among both divers and swimmers are Dos Ojo’s, Gran Cenote and the Temple of Doom.
 However the most popular of all is Ik Kil, located just around the corner from Chichen Itza.
+Or head up to Valladolid one of the Yucatan’s Pueblos Magicos and check out one of their 19 top Valladolid Cenotes.

 Party the night away Mexican style